ChrisAyo/Blog/README.md

 ```bash
   npm run dev
 ```
+## How to add a blog post
+In order to add a blog post to the site, you will need to create a md. file in content, under the subfolder of articles.

+These are where all the posts are stored.

+##

+## Specific information
+- About.Vue : This is a synopsis of me and a bit about the site/projects I am working on, also further links to my social media sites.

+- Slug.vue : This is the template, for how my posts are styled and how it comes up.
+Being able to change fonts.

+- Index.vue : Displays the landing page, and all changes to the landing page are made here.
 ## Tech Stack

-**Client:** Vue3, JS, Vuetify, HTML, CSS
+ Vue3, JS, Vuetify, HTML, CSS

-**Server:** Node,

 ## Usage/Examples

-## Special Directories

 You can create the following extra directories, some of which have special behaviors.
 Only `pages` is required; you can delete them if you don't want to use their functionality.

 ### `assets`

 The assets directory contains your uncompiled assets such as Stylus or Sass files, images, or fonts.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/assets).